vielmetti/vacuum/content/2021/0002-what-is-your-superpower.md

 of professional colleagues, and sold it back to you.

 Paper rolodexes are awkward, bulky, hard to find and easy to get out of date.
-They will never be as shiny as a LinkedIn.
+They will never be as shiny as LinkedIn.
 That said they are great and I highly recommend the next time you find yourself in a thrift store to see if you can score one.